zeromq/chumak/README.md

 Commercial License
 ------------------

-If you would like to use _erlangzmq_ without the restrictions of AGPL, please purchase a commercial license.
-The price for a commercial license is only $99 USD.
-You can [purchase the license here](http://choven.ca/#/softwaredev).
-Thanks for your support!
+If you would like to use _erlangzmq_ without the restrictions of AGPL, please purchase a commercial license [here](http://choven.ca/#/softwaredev).

 Acknowledgements
 ----------------